 Healthy Households and COVID-19 Webinar Series.
 June-August 2020

-The URDR, in partnership with Ekklesia, is hosting a series of webinars for local faith leaders entitled ‘Healthy Households’.
-Each webinar will deal with a different topic relevant to the challenges that development practitioners and religious leaders are facing during the COVID 19 pandemic.
+The URDR, in partnership with Ekklesia, hosted a series of webinars for local faith leaders entitled ‘Healthy Households’.
+Each webinar dealt with a different topic relevant to the challenges that development practitioners and religious leaders are facing during the COVID 19 pandemic.
 They all focus on the South African context.
-Click on the below webinar titles to access a full video recording of each of the events.
+Click on the below webinar titles to access a full video recording of each event.

 "Child Protection, Faith Communities and COVID-19" was the third webinar in the series held on Wednesday 5th August 2020 at 1-2.30pm SAST.
 Expert speakers included the newly appointed Western Cape Commissioner for Children - Ms Christina Nomdo, the director of community based organisation Arise Family SA - Danielle Moosajie, and the URDR's academic expert on Ending Violence against Children and Faith - Dr Selina Palm.
 PDFs of their presentation slides are also available by clicking on their names.
 A 2019 scoping study on faith and ending violence against children has also been delivered by the URDR for the Joint Learning Initiative of Faith and Local Communities.

 "Churches responding to GBV during COVID-19” was the second webinar in the series on 7th July 2020 at 1-2.30pm SAST.
 Expert speakers included Daniela Gennrich, Dr. Selina Palm and Dr. Miranda Pillay and it was hosted by Dr Elisabet le Roux.
 Click here to access the recorded webinar and on the names of the above presenters for the slide deck related to each of their specific presentations.
 Click here to explore further URDR resources including a number focused on Violence against Women and Faith responses.